 Supportive relationships help youth develop coping skills

 Grief is an all too familiar experience for many of the young people we serve.
-Nearly 1 in 20 children in the U.S. will lose a parent before the age of 16, and the vast majority of children will experience the loss of a family member or friend by the time they complete high school.
+One in 15 children will experience the death of a parent or sibling by age 18, with the vast majority of youth experiencing the loss of a family member or friend by the time they complete high school.
 According to a recent survey conducted by the New York Life Foundation:

 - Childhood bereavement has enduring impact, but support is short-lived: Americans who lost a parent growing up say it takes six-plus years to move forward, but support wanes within the first three months